 These systems are responsible for much of the costs and delays encountered in the IPO strategy.
 Eliminating these concerns lowers the entry bar for startups seeking to secure public funding.
-Consequently, it was only a matter of time before ICOs began to take flight.
+Consequently, it was only a matter before ICOs began to take flight.

 The First ICOs

 The first ICO took place in July 2013.
-The event, hosted by the Mastercoin, demonstrated how ICOs could provide the same services as IPOs but at a fraction of the cost.
+The event, hosted by Mastercoin, demonstrated how ICOs could provide the same services as IPOs but at a fraction of the cost.
 In 2014, Ethereum launched an ICO that secured the network 3,700 BTC in its first 12 hours (approximately $2.3 million at the time).

 2017 Break Out Year

 Despite companies such as EOS securing billions during their ICOs, traditional investment firms and major corporations still avoided the practice.
-These companies felt as if the ICO sector was the wild west of investments, and the lack of an established regulatory framework left their investments open to unnecessary risks.
+These companies felt the ICO sector was the wild west of investments, and the lack of an established regulatory framework left their investments open to unnecessary risks.